Suppose you run a study to compare two groups of children:

 treatment, the results of this study need to be confirmed by blood biochemical

-”.
+analysis before and after supplementation”.
 They further stated that a

 randomised controlled trial was underway.
 Yet four years later, no results have